Swedish goggles: Assembly

 Swedish goggles require complete user assembly, which results in a fit that is specifically tailored to their owner.
 Proper assembly generally requires some skill and practice, as well as precision.
 Before assembly, the inside edges of the lenses are often filed down to remove any sharp edges and thus improve comfort.

 The first step in building a set of Swedish goggles is to construct a nose piece.
-Nose pieces can feature a variety of designs, some of the most popular are the included string threaded through the included rubber tube, a short length of the included strap (which is much more easily adjusted than the string), or simply using the string as a nose piece.
+Nose pieces can feature a variety of designs, some of the most popular include a string threaded through a rubber tube, a short length of the included strap (which is much more easily adjusted than the string), or simply using the string as a nose piece.
 For nose pieces using the string and tube, a pair of tweezers can be used to guide the string through the small holes located on the inside of the frames, as well as into the rubber tube.
 A small knot is then tied by hand and threaded into the tube.

 Next, the latex strap is guided through the outboard holes of the goggle frames.
 The loose ends of the straps may be cut off if the user wishes to have a one-strap setup.
 Otherwise, they may be tied off, creating a two-strap setup and completing goggle assembly.